DATA Scheme Safeguards

 Data cannot be shared for national security or enforcement related purposes.

-Accreditation serves as a gateway into the DATA Scheme, and ensures users are capable of handling public sector data and minimising risk of unauthorised access or use.
+Accreditation serves as a gateway into the DATA Scheme and ensures users and data service providers are capable of handling public sector data and minimising risk of unauthorised access or use.
+The Minister and the Commissioner are the authorities for accrediting users and data service providers and can impose conditions on accreditation if needed.

 Data custodians must maintain a record of data sharing requests received and reasons for agreement or refusal to share, as these will need to be notified to the Commissioner to assist in preparing the annual report.

-The data sharing principles are the risk management framework that sits at the core of the Scheme to support data custodians to decide if it is safe to share data.
+The data sharing principles are the risk management framework that sits at the core of the Scheme to support data custodians in deciding if it is safe to share data.
 The principles cover the data sharing project, people, setting, data and output.
-The principles must be applied in such a way that, when viewed as a whole the risks of the sharing, collection and use of data are appropriately mitigated.
+The principles must be applied in such a way that, when viewed as a whole, the risks in sharing, collecting and using data is appropriately mitigated.

 The DATA Scheme works with the Privacy Act 1988 to protect personal information.